Cian-H/invenio-theme-iform/docs/api.rst

 ..
     Copyright (C) 2020-2021 Graz University of Technology.

-    invenio-theme-tugraz is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    invenio-theme-iform is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.